Open-Cascade-SAS/OCCT/dox/user_guides/iges/iges.md

 ~~~~{.php}
 Draw> xload <file_name>
 ~~~~
 Once the file is loaded, it is possible to investigate the  structure of the loaded data.
-To learn how to do it see @ref occt_iges_4_4 "Analyzing the  transferred".
+To learn how to do it see [Analyzing the  transferred](#occt_iges_4_4).

 Reading of an IGES file is done by the command
 ~~~~{.php}